docker/docs/app-template/working-with-template.md

 - The metadata file that describes the service template is called the service definition.
 It contains the name of the service, description, and available parameters such as ports, volumes, etc. For a complete list of parameters that are allowed, see [Docker Template API reference](/ee/app-template/api-reference).

 An _application template_ is a collection of one or more service templates.
+An application template generates a Dockerfile per service and only one Compose file for the entire application, aggregating all services.

 ## Create a custom service template